UK business demands Brexit clarity but PM May provides none

-LONDON (Reuters) - British businesses urged Prime Minister Theresa May on Monday to provide clarity on how Brexit will work, but she gave few details beyond reiterating plans to seek a transition deal as soon as possible.
+LONDON (Reuters) - British businesses urged Prime Minister Theresa May on Monday to provide clarity on how Brexit will work, but she gave no new details beyond reiterating plans to seek a transition deal as soon as possible.

-Britain is due to leave the EU, its largest trading partner, in March 2019, but negotiations on how goods and services will flow between the two after that date have made slow progress, fueling fears of an exodus of multinational firms.
+Talks on how goods and services will flow between Britain and the European Union after Brexit in March 2019 have made slow progress, fueling fears of an exodus of multinational firms.

-In a speech to Britain’s most powerful official business lobby group, May said she understood how important clarity was for business and that she hoped for what she calls an “implementation period” that would allow the same trading conditions to continue for around two years after the exit date.
+Speaking to business leaders, May said she understood the importance of clarity for employers and that she hoped for an “implementation period” that would allow the same trading conditions to continue for around two years after Brexit.

-But the president of the Confederation of British Industry chided the government, saying its Brexit strategy reminded him of a soap opera with a different episode each week and that Britain was less united than the EU’s 27 other states.
+But the president of the Confederation of British Industry (CBI) said the government’s Brexit strategy reminded him of a soap opera with a different episode each week and that Britain was less united than the EU’s 27 other states.

 “Brexit is only 508 days away, but for many businesses their alarm clocks are set earlier than that: They’re set to the moment they’ll actually enact their contingency plans,” CBI President Paul Drechsler said just before May spoke.